 Medications are generally cheaper than therapy and are often covered under insurance, while sometimes therapy may not be covered at all.
 That being said, there are disadvantages to medications, some of the drugs have very adverse side effects.
 It’s a fact that many people ignore when they see the list of them scrolling rapidly through an advertisement.

 Medications are often prescribed on a trial basis, wherein the drugs are changed if the person is not getting the relief they hoped for.
-Many people fear taking anxiety or depression medications because of the worry over becoming addicted to them.
+Many people fear taking anxiety or depression medications because of the worry of becoming addicted to them.
 Additionally, there are concerns that they will never be able to get off the medication in the future because their anxiety or depression can return if they do.

 Combining Medication and Therapy: